 Form a first-of-its-kind cross-campaign coalition to foster learning, collaboration and systems change, which positions country leaders at the helm.

-Support implementation research that fosters the identification, testing, evaluation and replication of evidence-based campaign practices, delivery models, tools and approaches which are relevant and acceptable to country health program.
+Support implementation research that fosters the identification, testing, evaluation and replication of evidence-based campaign practices, delivery models, tools and approaches which are relevant and acceptable to country health programs.

 Advocate for policy alignment and collaboration between global partners and countries on campaign funding and support.

 In settings where multiple campaigns occur, planning and implementation may be carried out with little communication or collaboration among campaigns and inadequate coordination with country health systems.
 This may result in strategic and operational inefficiencies and inequities that can strain health systems, burden health care workers, weaken health services and limit the potential health impact of campaigns.

 1) Different health campaigns can benefit from sharing experiences and working together;